roytang/blog/content/post/2022/03/weeknotes-03-20/index.md

 - **Reading**: Finished reading [The Last Continent by Terry Pratchett](/2022/03/last-continent/).
 I was in the mood for more Discworld afterwards so I also started **Wyrd Sisters**, which I think I haven't read before, but it feels a bit familiar so I can't be sure until I'm a decent part of the way through.
 - **Trivia**: Still doing our regular Discord crossword sessions, sometimes we record and upload to [the YouTube playlist](https://www.youtube.com/playlist?list=PL5c1J8DcHGjdqIys0p6qboROtUX7mKTK5). (some Filipino slips in here and there, but most of it should be in English.)
 Feel free to like, subscribe and all that jazz.
 - Aside from the media posts, I also managed to write a few words about [Context Collapse](/2022/03/context-collapse/) and [Names](/2022/03/names/).
-- Today: I spent a good chunk of the evening watching [the livestream of the Leni-Kiko rally in Pasig](https://www.youtube.com/watch?v=2jq-bBPPuzc).
-The energy of the people in the rally is enough to give me a bit of hope for the future.

 ### This coming week: